mariojmdavid/alien4cloud-deep/README.md

 #### Text editor

-Using the *Archive content* button on the left, you can see the topology in text mode.
+Using the *Archive content* button on the left, you can check and edit the topology in text mode.
-Once you open this ditor view, click on the *topology.yml* file to display its content in the editor.
+Once the UI switched to the *Archive content* view, click on the *topology.yml* file to display its content in the editor.

 You can manually modify various properties, but please keep in mind that Alien4Cloud was designed with the UI editor in mind.
 The text editor can behave unexpectedly, e.g. if something is unsupported (like custom outputs) it either deletes